 A-1 Miller's Performance Enterprises - Parts & Services Online Catalog

 Last update: 10/29/18 (Click Refresh to see changes or updates.)
 Optimized for 1024 x 768 screen resolution.
-To search for a word or phrase in any of my web sites, press CTRL and F to open the Find dialog box in your web browser.
+To search for a word or phrase in any of my web sites, press CTRL and F simultaneously to open the Find dialog box in your web browser.

 When building a garden tractor for pulling, it's best to remove and disassemble everything.
 (This is much easier to do on a platform work table.)
 Clean and inspect all the parts for wear, especially the steering parts.
 This is one important thing many people overlook.
 Steering is very important, especially in pulling, and should never be overlooked or neglected.
 Loose or worn steering parts can be dangerous.
 A puller may just tighten the steering box adjustments, inspect the tie rod ends and that's it.
 But there's more to it than just making proper adjustments...